cjochim/cjochim.github.io/essays/ui-design-frameworks.md

 ## UI Design: This is What I Want to Do.

 From my first computer science class up until now, the majority of what I learned in computer science was backend development.
-Honestly, I struggle with backend – for-loops, arrays, objects, algorithms etc. When the struggled outweighed the passion and curiosity, I questioned, “Is this really something I want to do in the future?”
+Honestly, I struggle with backend – for-loops, arrays, objects, algorithms etc. When the struggle outweighed the passion and curiosity, I questioned, “Is this really something I want to do in the future?”
 The new materials introduced to me never sparked any interest.
 I only learned for the sake of getting through the course.

 However, in my software engineering class, the upcoming module was “UI Design (Basics)” which is learning how to design web pages using HTML and CSS.
 Admittedly, I felt for the first time inclined to learn more about a topic.
-For one of the assignments in the UI design module, I had to complete a introductory HTML and CSS course which is supposedly 5 hours long, but I didn't mind the 5 hours if I get to learn how to design a web page.
+For one of the assignments in the UI design module, I had to complete an introductory HTML and CSS course which is supposedly 5 hours long, but I didn't mind the 5 hours if I get to learn how to design a web page.

 ## HTML & CSS : Canvas & Palette